heavyai/sqlalchemy-heavyai/README.md

 #### With Apache Superset

-Start an Apache Superset instance with all customization needed to run the examples and to run sqlachemy-omnisci.
+Start an Apache Superset instance with all customization needed to run the examples and to run sqlachemy-heavyai.

 More information: https://hub.docker.com/r/apache/superset